How To Install Python Packages

 Also, whenever the package is updated, a new version is released.

-To check the version of ‘iexfinance’ package at any point of time, you can run the following command in the Anaconda prompt.
+To check the version of the ‘iexfinance’ package at any point in time, you can run the following command in the Anaconda prompt.

 `python -c "import iexfinance; print(iexfinance.__version__)"`